arturcp/google-store-reports/README.md

 Database structure
 ==========================

 To create the database, we included a mysql script on the project.
-It is located into the file database_script.sql
+It is called database_script.sql and is located on the `db` folder.

 Database first load